aymenabid-lab/evaluation-AI-Healthcare-competition-TWESD2024/README.md

-# Scoring code for the George B. Moody PhysioNet Challenge 2024
+# Scoring code for the AI healthcare competition - TWESD2024

 This repository contains the Python and MATLAB evaluation code for the George B. Moody PhysioNet Challenge 2024.